Replication crisis: Fraud

 Questionable research practices are considered a separate category from more explicit violations of scientific integrity, such as data falsification.
 A 2009 meta-analysis found that 2% of scientists across fields admitted falsifying studies at least once and 14% admitted knowing someone who did.
 Such misconduct was, according to one study, reported more frequently by medical researchers than by others.
 Prominent examples (see also List of scientific misconduct incidents) include scientific fraud by social psychologist Diederik Stapel, cognitive psychologist Marc Hauser, and social psychologist Lawrence Sanna.
 In 2018, some researchers viewed scientific fraud as uncommon.
 A 2025 Northwestern University study found that "the publication of fraudulent science is outpacing the growth rate of legitimate scientific publications".
 The study also discovered broad networks of organized scientific fraudsters.

 In March 2024, Harvard Business School's investigative committee, after reviewing a nearly 1,300-page report unsealed during Professor Francesca Gino's $25 million lawsuit against Harvard and the Data Colada bloggers, found that Gino "committed research misconduct intentionally, knowingly, or recklessly" by falsifying data in four published studies.
 The report documented that Gino had altered participant responses—including changing 104 moral-impurity ratings (flipping low values to high in one experimental condition and vice versa in another) and manipulating four networking-intentions items, for a total of 168 modified observations—to make the data conform to her hypotheses.
 She also engaged in selective reporting by publishing only the "Posted" dataset while omitting the original Qualtrics archives and misrepresented the provenance of her data by attributing discrepancies to alleged third-party tampering rather than to deliberate changes by her research team.
 In June 2023 Gino was placed on unpaid administrative leave, and in May 2025 Harvard revoked her tenure—the first such action in roughly 80 years—citing egregious violations of academic integrity.

 Statistical issues

 Low statistical power

-According to Deakin University professor Tom Stanley and colleagues, one plausible reason studies fail to replicate is low statistical power.
-This happens for three reasons.
-First, a replication study with low power is unlikely to succeed since, by definition, it has a low probability to detect a true effect.
-Second, if the original study has low power, it will yield biased effect size estimates.
-When conducting a priori power analysis for the replication study, this will result in underestimation of the required sample size.
-Third, if the original study has low power, the post-study odds of a statistically significant finding reflecting a true effect are quite low.
-It is therefore likely that a replication attempt of the original study would fail.
+Low statistical power hinders replication for three reasons: (1) low-power replications have reduced ability to detect true effects, (2) low-power original studies produce biased effect size estimates leading to undersized replications, and (3) low-power original studies yield results unlikely to reflect true effects.